 For pre-school children with severe or complex needs, early support with their education is very beneficial.
 There are several different types of support available:

-- The portage early education support service provides home teaching for children aged from birth to three and a half years, whose development is seriously delayed.
+- The specialist early education service, which includes Portage, provides home teaching for children aged from birth to three and a half years, whose development is seriously delayed.
 Children are usually referred to the 'portage' service at birth or when they are diagnosed with a particular need or condition.

 - Physical and sensory support teachers support children with identified vision, hearing or dual sensory difficulties and work with you as a parent to develop your child's skills.